-Once you’re in Montalcino, it’s naturally worth exploring the stunningly beautiful countryside, like Castelnuovo dell’Abate, where you can see the splendid Abbey of Sant’Antimo.
-It’s a monumental 12th-century structure and one of the most glorious examples of Franco-Romanesque architecture in Italy!
-The land surrounding Montalcino is characterized by thick wooded areas interspersed with vineyards and olive groves on long sloping hills.
-These beautiful rolling hills are what put the Val d’Orcia in the world’s collective imagination.
-Thanks to these beautiful views, Montalcino was recognized alongside the rest of the valley in 2004 as a UNESCO World Heritage Site.
+Once here, it’s worth exploring the beautiful surrounding countryside.
+In the direction of Castelnuovo dell’Abate, you’ll find the solitary but splendid Abbey of Sant’Antimo, a monumental structure dating to the 12th century, one of the best examples of French Romanesque architecture in Italy.
+The territory around Montalcino is characterized by dense forests interspersed with olive trees and grapevines on the rolling hills, earning the Val d’Orcia a place in the collective imagination.
+It’s thanks to these spectacular views that Montalcino, along with the rest of the valley, was declared a UNESCO World Heritage Sitein 2004.

 Montalcino is also famous for its wine production, particularly the Brunello.
 In addition to exquisite wines, the countryside around here also produces honey, extra-virgin olive oil, meats and cheeses, all of which can be enjoyed in one of the characteristic restaurants and wine bars in the area.
 The perfect time for exploring the authenticity of these local delicacies is the last Sunday in October, during the Sagra del Tordo, when visitors can experience local culture through live demonstrations of historic traditions.

 San Giovanni d’Asso is also part of this territory, nestled in a high plain.
 The castle dominates the town, which with its red brick bestows a warm welcome.
 When it comes to food and wine, the town is home to the Truffle Museum, the first in Italy dedicated to this precious, fragrant mushroom.
 The exhibition invites visitors to use all five of their senses, making your mouth water and your head spin from the captivating aromas as you explore this wonderful product and learn about the entire territory.